abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### cal_stress

 - **Type**: Integer
 - **Description**: If set to 1, calculate the stress at the end of the electronic iteration.
 0 means the stress calculation is turned off.
+It is automatically set to 1 if `calculation` is `cell-relax`.
 - **Default**: 0

 ### stress_thr